Donearm/Scientia/content/philosophy_and_religion/Hinduism.md

 ## Philosophical schools within Hinduism

+* [Ajivika](https://en.wikipedia.org/wiki/%C4%80j%C4%ABvika) - contemporary to the Buddha's lifetime, it is in strike contrast with his teachings, being fatalist and deterministic.
+Everything was believed governed by fate, no free will existed, no superior God existed.
 + [Cārvāka](http://en.wikipedia.org/wiki/C%C4%81rv%C4%81ka) - contemporary school to Buddha's lifetime, which has arguably influenced his teachings.
 Materialistic, skeptic, atheist.
 + [Samkhya](http://en.wikipedia.org/wiki/Samkhya) - one of the most ancient schools, already rejecting the concept of an unitary God (Ishvara).